As we enter 2018, the status of our online security has never been more important.

 Shockingly, 91% of us perceive public WiFi as unsecure, and yet 89% of us still use it anyway.
 Free public WiFi has gone from something that few of us connect to, to an essential part of our everyday lives.

 We use it in coffee shops, on transport, in hotels and just about anywhere in public, we can connect, despite the fact that almost all of us don’t believe it’s secure.
-Amazingly, 42% of us still put our bank card details in whilst on public WiFi.
+Amazingly, 26% of us use credit cards and 32% log into our online bank account using public WiFi.
 All of which means that today, millions of us are booking things over unsecured networks.

 That generalised lack of understanding can lead to a deluge of social media complaints and a swift blow to the public perception of your business.
 In more serious cases, threats of legal action and loss of business can occur for something which, essentially, wasn’t your fault.